Brookerist/upskill_saas_tutorial/README.md

 <a href="http://upskillcourses.com">Upskill Software-as-a-Service Ruby on Rails App course.</a>

 <div>
   <p>This project was developed in the Cloud9 IDE and functions at 100%.
-It has also been synced to
+It has been synced to
   Heroku to test production functionality, but photo upload does not function due to additional demands for Paperclip/Amazon S3. </p>
 </div>